sirawat21/webcrawler/README.md

 # Web Crawler
-The crawler script of this project has used a library named Nightmare for helping to crawl and scrap webpages.
+The crawler script in this project has used a library named Nightmare for helping to crawl and scrap webpages.
 The Javascript codes in this project were written by ES6 syntax.

 ### Installation & Runing